nwaughachukwuma/ms-video-indexer-js/README.md

 const videoURL = 'https://url-to-a-downloadable-cloud-resource'
 const uuid = 'id-recognising-the-video-on-your-platform'

+await api.uploadVideo(videoURL, {
-await api.uploadVideo(videoURL, {name: 'Into the Spiderverse', externalId: uuid })
+  name: 'Into the Spiderverse',
+  externalId: uuid,
+})
 ```

 ## API

 ### getCachedToken(forceFetch?)

 Returns a promise to a cached access token.
 This functions ensures you don't always have to poll the access token

 - it's fetched once and cached using [simple cache](https://github.com/nwaughachukwuma/sma-cache) for t < 60sec before it's refreshed.
 - token is always valid within a 1hr expiry period.

 **forceFetch**